Skip to content

 What Does it Mean to Register a Lease?

-You will need to complete sections of the Leasehold Title Register for registration, such as short particulars, which include:
+Your lease may contain Land Registry particulars, noted ‘LR’.
+You will need this information to complete sections of the Leasehold Title Register for registration.
+This includes:

-• length of lease, which is the term;
+• the length of the lease, which is the term;

 Lease registration takes place to protect you as the tenant.
 If the ownership of the property changes, the new owner must uphold the lease agreement.
-If it is registered, your level of security as a tenant increases.
+As such, failing to register can lead to a potential loss of your rights.

 When to Register a Lease

-If your lease is old (meaning it was created before 2006) but still has over seven years left, you can voluntarily decide to register it.
-However, there should not have been any disposition, meaning no sale or mortgage.
-You can also note a lease in the Land Registry next to the landlord’s title.
+For voluntary registration, there should not have been any disposition on your interest, meaning no sale or mortgage.
+You can also simply note a lease in the Land Registry next to the landlord’s title where registration may not be appropriate.

-When registering with the Land Registry, you must present the original lease, which both you and your landlord must sign.
-You can only register a lease upon completion of the lease agreement and must do so within two months of the leasehold estate purchase.
+When registering with the Land Registry, you must present the original lease you and your landlord have signed.
+You can only register a lease upon completion of the lease agreement and must do so within two months.
 If you do not, your legal title will fall to the person who assigned it to you – the assignor.
-Although it may be possible to register your lease late, there is no guarantee.
-Also, if you do, you will likely need to create a new lease and incur the costs.

 Continue reading this article below the form